-Also, cyber-criminals can use public Wi-Fi connections can also be used to distribute various types of malware.
-Cyber-criminals can easily spread viruses and other malicious software onto your computer, smartphone or tablet.
-This can cause very serious damage to your device and privacy.
+Also, cyber-criminals can use public Wi-Fi connections to distribute viruses and other malicious software onto your computer, smartphone or tablet, causing very serious damage to your device.

 Why is it unsafe?

-In a public place like a cafe, anyone that connects before you do can spy on your activity.
-It is called “spying on your handshake” with the network.
-In other words, an attack can see the communication that occurs between your device and an access point when you first connect to the hotspot.
-The attacker can then steal your encryption key and see all of your traffic.
+Using Wi-Fi in a public place allows anyone who has connected before you to spy on your activity.
+In what’s called a “spying-on-your-handshake” attack, a hacker can see the communication that occurs between your device and an access point when you first connect to the hotspot, giving them access to your encryption key and the ability to see all of your traffic.

 How to stay safe on a public Wi-Fi network

 1. Avoid accessing sensitive data.

-Reading the news or checking your social media accounts is fine, but you should think twice before checking your bank account on a public network.
-Any website like an online store or bank where you enter a password or put in credit card details is a risk.
-These websites try to encrypt your data, but it is not guaranteed protection.
-Try to only access these websites at home or on a 100% trusted network.
-You can also use a VPN service or a mobile hotspot, but we’ll cover that a bit later.
+Reading the news or checking your social media accounts is okay on a public Wi-Fi, but think twice before checking your bank account on a public network.
+Any website such as an online store or bank where you enter a password or put in credit card details is at risk.
+Although these websites try to encrypt your data, it is not guaranteed protection.
+It’s best to only access these websites at home or on a 100% trusted network.
+You can also use a VPN service or a mobile hotspot.

 2. Connect to networks that you trust.

-Anyone with a router can set set-up a Wi-Fi network.
+Anyone with a router can set set up a Wi-Fi network.
 Look for Wi-Fi names that you really recognize in the location you are.
-E.g. if you are in the Los Angeles airport then “LAX Int. airport Wi-Fi” is likely safer than “FreeWifi123”.
+For example, if you are in the Los Angeles airport, then “LAX Int. airport Wi-Fi” is likely safer than “FreeWifi123”.

 3. Use password protected networks.

-A classic and the most common example is a coffee shop with a password written on the wall, or print them on customer receipts.
+Some coffee houses display their Wi-Fi passwords on the wall, or print them on customer receipts.
 Cartoonists and comedians joke about the practice.
 Still, these arrangements are generally more secure than a true open network.
 Of course, you should still be cautious, as you are sharing the network with others in that space.

 4. Uncheck “Connect automatically”